Monmouth County Equal Pay Lawyer

 Any employer who is entering into a contract with the state of New Jersey will now be required to provide information in connection with this bill.
 The required information will include employment information of the various employees such as job title, gender and total compensation.
 Significant changes to employee pay or position may also have to be provided and or reported.

-Damages for Equal Pay Claims
+Damages for Equal Pay Claims in NJ

 Damages for equal pay claims will include any economic losses that can be directly attributed to the discrimination.
 Additionally, under the law, if a jury determines that equal pay discrimination has occurred, the damages will be trebled.
 This means that whatever verdict the jury renders after a trial, the damages will be multiplied by three by the judge who is overseeing the trial.